YERSONCV/Twilio_SMS/README.md

 - :outbox_tray: Send an outbound message
 - :inbox_tray: Reply to an inbound message

-Watch video for full tutorial, feel free to clone this repo to get building.
+Watch [video](https://www.youtube.com/watch?v=tDb8ofsNpwI) for full tutorial, feel free to clone this repo to get building.
+You will need to create your own virtual environment first (steps in video).

 ## Engagement
 - Star this repo -> we have a head count of how many people are getting involved!